What To Wear For Maternity Photos

 My maternity clients have had luck finding this type of dress at Amazon.

-Similar to the form fitting dress, except above-the-knee length and fitted throughout the body.
+The sheath version of this dress is above-the-knee length and fitted throughout the body.

 My clients tend to find these dresses at Amazon, Target, and Old Navy.

-4) Jeans/pants and shirt.
+Jeans/pants and shirt

 I had never thought about shoes as much as I did in my third trimester with my twins.
 Because uh, what do you mean my flip flops don’t fit???
 Swollen legs and feet are the bane of (almost) every pregnant woman’s life, especially by 30 weeks.